Automattic/EventHorizon/README.md

 events:
   user_signup:
     # Optional key.
-    # 'documentation' is a reserved key word and cannot be used as a property
+    # 'description' is a reserved key word and cannot be used as a property
-    documentation: Some description
+    description: Some description
     # Optional key.
     # List of platforms for which event should not be generated.
 Must be one of predeclared platforms.
     # If key is not present event will be generated for all platforms.